Dense periodic optimization for countable Markov shift via Aubry points: Aubry Set

 Next, the statements about the regularity of the function $ u_x $ are direct consequences of Corollary~\ref{corollary-aubry-mane-peierls-real-valued} and Proposition~\ref{proposition-peierls-summable-variation}. \end{proof}

 When the potential $ A $ admits a sub-action $ u $, we introduce its contact locus as

 We summarize the main properties of this set including its relations with the Aubry set and the maximizing measures.
-Proofs may be found in~\cite{Gar:SPR17} and remain unchanged regardless the non-compact scenario.
+Proofs are standard adaptations from the compact case~\cite{Gar:SPR17} and are provided below for completeness.

 \begin{proposition} Let $ A \,:\, \Sigma \to \mathbb{R} $ be a potential and $ u \,:\, \Sigma \to \mathbb{R} $ be any sub-action of~$ A $.
 The following properties hold. \begin{enumerate} \item $ \mathbb{M}_A \left( u \right) $ is a closed set. \item $ \Omega (A) \subset \mathbb{M}_A \left( u \right) $. \item If $ \mu $ is an $A$-maximizing measure, then $ \mathrm{supp} \, \mu \subset \mathbb{M}_A \left( u \right) $.
 In particular, $ \mathbb{M}_A \left( u \right) $ is a non-empty set whenever there exists a maximizing probability. \end{enumerate} \end{proposition}